kik369/docker-web-interface/README.md

 -   **Frontend**: React application displaying container data and providing controls for container management.
 -   **Docker**: Used for containerization and handling environment-specific configurations.

+## Backend Functionalities

+The backend is built using Flask and provides the following functionalities:

+-   Fetch all containers and their details
+-   Fetch logs for a specific container
+-   Perform actions on containers (start, stop, restart, rebuild)
+-   Rate limiting to prevent excessive API calls
+-   Logging and monitoring using Prometheus and Grafana

+## Frontend Functionalities

+The frontend is built using React and provides the following functionalities:

+-   Display a list of Docker containers with their details
+-   Search and filter containers
+-   Perform actions on containers (start, stop, restart, rebuild) through buttons
+-   View logs for each container
+-   Auto-refresh the container list based on the configured interval
+-   Settings to configure refresh interval and rate limit

 ## Setup

 To set up the project with Docker Compose: